Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 It's safer.

-From the UK Daily Mail, a mother feeding the ducks with her two children was stunned when she was told by a council warden she would told off for giving the birds unhealthy white bread.
+From the UK Daily Mail, a mother feeding the ducks with her two children was stunned when she was told by a council warden she would be told off for giving the birds unhealthy white bread.

 I'm not making it up.

-Lisa Taplin, 34, was told by the park ranger to bring granary or whole meal bread the next time, as it was better for the ducks than white bread.
+Lisa Taplin, 34, was told by the park ranger to bring granary or whole meal bread the next time as it was better for the ducks than white bread.

-The official said that Giving ducks white bread was tantamount to feeding her son potato chips with every meal.
+The official said that giving ducks white bread was tantamount to feeding her son potato chips with every meal.

-Said she walked away feeling both angry and guilty because she left the ducks malnourished.
+Now, Ms. Taplin described the episode as a crazy thing, said she walked away feeling both angry and guilty because she left the ducks malnourished.

 Now, first, no more potatoes in the American public school system.